 Employees are valuable resources that need to be managed efficiently.
-Hong Kong employer obligations are there to protect both employers and employees, which includes the Hong Kong Employment Ordinance.
-Employees covered by the Employment Ordinance are entitled to payment of wages, granting of statutory holidays, benefits such as rest days, paid annual leave, sickness allowance and more.
+Hong Kong employer obligations are there to protect both employers and employees, which include the Hong Kong Employment Ordinance.
+Employees covered by the Employment Ordinance are entitled to payment of wages, granting of statutory holidays, benefits such as rest days, paid annual leave, sickness allowance, and more.
 Our team provides the most suitable solution to keep our clients on top of essential HR requirements.

 Contracts and Handbooks – Employees will require employment contracts that are in accordance with Hong Kong Employment Ordinance.
 Employers and employees are free to negotiate and agree on the terms and conditions of employment provided that they do not violate the provisions of the Employment Ordinance.
 Employees will also want to have written company policies so that they can follow the basic guidance of the company’s code of conduct.
 We supply employment contracts and tailor-made employee handbooks that meet legal requirements in Hong Kong.

 Employee Departure – Employee turnover is normal in every company, no matter it is voluntary or involuntary.
 To many employers, it is quite a hassle to provide the documents which the leaving employees may request; this may also incur some potential legal risks.
 Some employers may want to get help to deliver the message, especially during involuntary turnover.
 We can act on behalf of our clients and handle all these procedures and documentation, like the internal human resources department, search and recruit for new talents.